-I'm writing this post because last week, I visited the Point Zero sample sale and was engaged in a two hour battle with my "beloved" partner on why he needs a heavy winter coat.
+I’m writing this post because last week, I visited the Point Zero sample sale and was engaged in a two hour battle with my “beloved” partner on why he needs a heavy winter coat.
 The result?
 A win for me as we left with a double layered wool-blend to withstand -20° temperatures.
-The reason I'm bringing this up is because, when you live in the Northern freezer, it's tricky to balance fashion and functionality.
-With that in mind, I'm running down a few tips on finding the perfect coat (remember the three Fs: Fabric, Fit, and Fill!) while showing off some of my favourite winter outerwear.
+The reason I’m bringing this up is because, when you live in the Northern freezer, it’s tricky to balance fashion and functionality.
+With that in mind, I’m running down a few tips on how to find the perfect winter coat (remember the three Fs: Fabric, Fit, and Fill!) while showing off some of my favourite winter outerwear.

 First of all, be wary of anything polyester or acrylic because they just won’t cut it in keeping you snuggly warm.
 The best fabrics to withstand Old Man Winter are wool and cashmere.
 Though cashmere rings in at a much higher price (and is less durable), both materials are a heck more sophisticated than man-made fibres.
 I’m currently in love with these double breasted, wool coats by Vancouver-based outerwear company, Zareen.
 One has a funnel neck, while the other is your classic trench:

 The Zareen coats are double breasted and cinched in at the waist for a more fitted, elegant look.
 They translate well for evenings and work wear, but if like me, you like to layer on sweaters, blazers, and scarves, you may want a coat with a little more breathing space.
 As such, you’ll want to go shopping while wearing a blazer or thick sweater, and look at more parka, oversized, swing, or duffle styles, like these two from Topshop at The Bay.